-The RMHF Charter Inductees were all inducted in 2011 as a means to illustrate to the public the inclusive nature intended for the Hall of Fame while enphsizing the exclusive honor being a member would represent.
+The RMHF Charter Inductees were all inducted in 2011 as a means to illustrate to the public the inclusive nature intended for the Hall of Fame while emphasizing the exclusive honor being a member would represent.

-In order to properly honor and celebrate each one of our Charter Inductees we will include one or more of them with each new “Class of…” inductees until all have had their day.
+In order to properly honor and celebrate each one of our Charter Inductees we will strive to include one or more of them with each new “Class of…” inductees until all have had their day.

 Cabell “Cab” Calloway III (Celebrated with the Class of 2012)